Navigation: THE REMOTE DATABASE VERSION >

 You also cannot change things so that there are no Administrators (people with the Access Level "User Admin w/ Full Access").
 You are allowed to have multiple Administrators.

-Those other users of course have to download and install the Web Network Version from the DOWNLOAD page on the website, if they do not yet have it installed, before they can log in with the information that was emailed to them.
+Those other users of course have to download and install the Remote Database Version from the DOWNLOAD page on the website, if they do not yet have it installed, before they can log in with the information that was emailed to them.

 For technical reasons, once you add a new user and save them, they cannot be edited further in this window.
 If you have made a mistake in their Email Address or Name, just use the Delete button on their row to delete them, then add them again with the New button.